 Pre-screening and Certification

-All employers must obtain certification that an individual is a member of the targeted group, before the employer may claim the credit, by filing Form 8850, Pre-Screening Notice and Certification Request for the Work Opportunity Credit.
+An employer must obtain certification that an individual is a member of the targeted group, before the employer may claim the credit.
 An eligible employer must file Form 8850, Pre-Screening Notice and Certification Request for the Work Opportunity Credit, with their respective state workforce agency within 28 days after the eligible worker begins work (See Transitional Relief above).

 Employers should contact their individual state workforce agency with any specific processing questions for Forms 8850.

 The credit is limited to the amount of the business income tax liability or social security tax owed.

 A taxable business may apply the credit against its business income tax liability, and the normal carry-back and carry-forward rules apply.
 See the instructions for Form 3800, General Business Credit, for more details.

 For qualified tax-exempt organizations, the credit is limited to the amount of employer social security tax owed on wages paid to all employees for the period the credit is claimed.